unique since 1892

 4th generation

 David & Susanna Wandfluh take over the family business and continue to run it in the 4th generation.
 Over the next 30 years, the house was completely renovated and refurbished.
-The kitchen was extended, the refrigeration systems expanded, all rooms refurbished and a solar system installed back in the early 1990s.
+The kitchen was extended, the refrigeration systems expanded, all rooms renovated and a solar system installed at the beginning of the 1990s.

 Construction of the chairlift

 David Wandfluh builds the von Roll Bern company's 2-seater chairlift from Kandersteg to Oeschinen.
-The construction of a chairlift was a pioneering achievement at the time - the construction of a cable car through the air was not met with much success.
+The construction of a chairlift was a pioneering achievement at the time - not much success was expected from a cableway through the air.
 At the time, funiculars on rails were more in vogue than a cable car in the air.

 1945